 5. Risk Analysis and Alternative Paths.
 Adapting tasks to online environments.
 There is a risk of difficulty in adapting the tasks to an online testing platform.
-However, several of the tasks have already been successful for online administration.
-Furthermore, we will conduct pilot studies to ensure successful implementation of tasks to online settings.
+However, several of the tasks have already been successfully administered .
+Furthermore, we will conduct pilot studies to ensure the successful online implementation of tasks.
 Participant Attrition.
 The project is ambitious in that it involves common multiple assessments of learning across diverse participant groups.
-Mitigating this risk, each of the investigators have extensive experience in running multi-session experiments.
-We have structured our human participants’ payments to encourage low dropout rates.
+Mitigating this risk, each of the investigators has extensive experience in running multi-session experiments.
+We have structured our participants’ payments to encourage low dropout rates.
 Participant Recruitment.
 There is a risk that we will not be able to recruit a large sample of participants with DD.
 However, the online testing platform and our long experience with recruiting participants with DD mitigates this difficulty.
-Dr. Gabay has developed partnerships in and outside the university enabling her to reach out to individuals with DD (see letters of support) and there is currently a sample of 100 DD and matched controls in Gabay's lab that is available to participate in online studies.
+Dr. Gabay has developed partnerships within and outside the university, enabling her to reach out to individuals with DD (see letters of support) and there is currently a sample of 100 DD and matched controls in Dr. Gabay's lab that is available to participate in online studies.

 6. Available U.S. and Israeli Resources.
 Prof. Holt has laboratory space in Carnegie Mellon University’s Baker Hall with computer workstations available for stimulus analysis, editing, and synthesis.
 Prof. Holt will lead stimulus creation, task design, and pilot testing of the protocols.
 Dr. Gabay is an educational psychologist by training, with many years of clinical experience in conducting psychoeducational assessments in children and students with learning disabilities.
 At the University of Haifa, Dr. Gabay founded the Learning and Language Laboratory.
-Recruiting of participants with DD is a well-established routine in Gabay’s lab.
-Gabay’s lab currently has a large pool of participants with DD (N=100) and matched neurotypicals (N=100) who come to the lab to participate in different experiments across multiple sessions and will be available to participate in the online study.
-Dr. Gabay's partnership with Dr. Lerner, Mr. Dula and Ms. Gorelick affords excellent access to additional participants with DD (see Letters of Support).
+Recruiting of participants with DD is a well-established routine in her lab, which currently has a large pool of participants with DD (N=100) and matched neurotypicals (N=100) who come to the lab to participate in different experiments across multiple sessions and will be available to participate in the online study.
+Dr. Gabay's partnership with Dr. Lerner, Mr. Dula, and Ms. Gorelick affords excellent access to additional participants with DD (see Letters of Support).
 Dr. Noam Siegelman and Prof. Hagit Hel-or will serve as consultants for the proposed research.
 Dr. Siegelman is a senior lecturer at the Hebrew University of Jerusalem in Israel.
 He is a leading expert in the fields of statistical learning and reading and has substantial experience in studying multifaceted phenomena using factor analytic approaches.
 Dr. Siegelman will provide theoretical and statistical guidance for study 1 (see Letter of Support).
 Prof. Hagit Hel-Or is a professor in the computer science department at the University of Haifa and head of the Computational Human Behavior lab.
 Prof Hel-Or has substantial experience with implementing ML algorithms to study various cognitive and motor aspects of human behavior.
 Prof. Hel-or will be available to provide theoretical and computational support for Study 2 (see Letter of Support).

 References